Kaiser784/Offsec-Proving-Grounds/README.md

 ![vpn](dump/vpnpack.png)

-To start the openvpn connection enter `openvpn your_filename_here.ovpm` int he terminal in the same directory as your .ovpn file
+To start the openvpn connection enter `openvpn your_filename_here.ovpm` in the terminal in the same directory as your .ovpn file

 Enter the previously saved *username* and *password* when prompted and connection will be initialized.